 My next projects included a queen sized quilt for myself, which is still unfinished as of June 2025, and a wacky little improv wall hanging that I could take to craft meetups and hand quilt.

-You may have noticed a bit of a fixation on eight-pointed stars, traditionally called sawtooth stars.
-I am charmed by their rotational symmetry, by their classic “quiltiness,” by the way they frame and emphasize their center square, by their cartoon explosion pizzazz.
-I just think they’re neat!
+I am charmed by eight-pointed sawtooth stars: by their rotational symmetry, by their classic “quiltiness,” by the way they frame and emphasize their center square, by their cartoon explosion pizzazz.

 Custom sewing labels designed by me and produced by Dutch Label Shop.